pipstudygroup/questionable-noodles/README.md

 # questionable-noodles
-An app that helps us decide where to go for lunch
+An app that helps us decide where to go for lunch!